JoshuaCWebDeveloper/genai-node-red/README.md

 -   **SF-04**: Refactor Flow Slice to Manage Entity Collections
     -   **Objective**: Enhance data management by refactoring the flow slice to handle separate entity collections of flows/subflows, nodes, and directories.
     -   **Technical Requirements**: Redesign the state management to segregate and manage distinct collections for better modularity and maintainability.
+-   **SF-05**: Implement Input/Output Functionality for Subflows
+    -   **Objective**: Enable users to define and manage inputs and outputs for subflows.
+    -   **Technical Requirements**:
+        -   Set the number of inputs and outputs in the workspace editing interface.
+        -   Position and wire input/output nodes within the subflow.
+        -   Correctly render subflow instances with the appropriate number of inputs and outputs.
+        -   Correctly apply input and output labels to subflows and their instances.

 #### Epic: Backend Integration and Data Management